neondatabase/neon/docs/rfcs/034-direct-io-for-pageserver.md

 The bulk of the design & coding work is to ensure adherence to the alignment requirements.

-Our automed benchmarks are insufficient to rule out performance regressions.
+Our automated benchmarks are insufficient to rule out performance regressions.
 Manual benchmarking / new automated benchmarks will be required for the last two items (new PS PageCache size, avoiding regressions).
+The metrics we care about were already listed in the "Definition of Done" section of this document.
+More details on benchmarking later in this doc (Phase 3).

 ### Meeting Direct IO Alignment Requirements